 - Inspiring The Future – https://www.inspiringthefuture.org/by-appointment/

 Given the high standards we hold ourselves to, it is imperative our suppliers are also held to the same level to ensure transparency and inclusiveness.

 - We will ensure we have an inclusive procurement process that is open and ethical and recognises a diverse base of suppliers in the marketplace.

 - We shall ensure a high level of business performance while minimising and effectively managing risk ensuring that we uphold the values of honesty, partnership and fairness in our relationships with all our stakeholders.

 - We shall encourage suppliers and contractors to adopt responsible business policies and practices.

-- Help to raise standards and benchmarks in the industry by promoting CSR activities and partnerships and communicating our CSR values to our partners.
+- Help to raise standards and benchmarks in the industry by promoting CSR activities and partnerships and communicating our CSR values to our staff.

-- All Partners are encouraged to travel by public transport where possible for all or part of their journeys.
-The result is now that 90% of the company commute where necessary via public transport.
+All staff are encouraged to travel by public transport where possible for all or part of their journeys.
+The result is now that 100% of the company commute where necessary via public transport